top of page

 What to Sow in March Outdoors in Malta & Gozo

-Based on local seasonal pattern and Mediterranean growing conditions, March is ideal for the following:
+Based on local seasonal patterns and Mediterranean growing conditions, March is ideal for the following:

 Direct Sow Outdoors